MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-305.md

 ---
-title: Azure Lab Mixed Reality - Cloud Storage and Functions
+title: MR and Azure 305 - Functions and storage
 description: Azure Lab teaching how to implement Azure Storage and Azure Functions within a mixed reality Unity3D Application.
-author: v-arood
+author: drneil
-ms.author:
+ms.author: v-arood
-ms.date:
+ms.date: 05/18/2018
-keywords: azure, azure functions, azure storage, mixed reality, unity3d
+keywords: azure, mixed reality, academy, unity, tutorial, api, functions, storage, hololens, immersive, vr
 ---

-# **Lab 5.
-Azure Cloud Storage and Azure Functions**
+# MR and Azure 305: Functions and storage

 ![final product -start](images/AzureLabs-Lab5-00.png)

-In this Lab, you will learn how to create and use **Azure Functions** and store data with an **Azure Storage** resource, within a Mixed Reality (MR) Application.
+In this course, you will learn how to create and use Azure Functions and store data with an Azure Storage resource, within a mixed reality application.

 **Azure Functions** is a Microsoft service, which allows developers to run small pieces of code, 'functions', in Azure.
 This provides a way